Eviction of council and housing association tenants

-You should always attend or let the court know if there's a very good reason why you can't.
+You should always attend or let the court know if there's a very good reason why you cannot.
 For example, sudden and serious ill health.

 What to do: always go to the hearing

-You can attend even if you didn't return your defence form.
+You can attend even if you did not return your defence form.

-You should still get legal advice before the review date and the hearing if you can.
+You should still get legal advice before the hearing if you can.

 4. Eviction by bailiffs

-The council or housing association can ask bailiffs to evict you if you:
+The council or housing association can apply for an eviction warrant if you:

 break the conditions in a suspended order

-stay in your home past the date in an outright order
+stay past the possession date in an outright order

-The bailiffs give you at least 2 weeks' notice of the eviction date.
+The bailiffs must give you at least 2 weeks' notice of the eviction date.